All Episodes

 Thank you, sir.

-I want to talk about the this I I heard part of your bank regulation before.
+I heard part of your bank regulation before.

 You take these big banks and you cut them down to size.

-Well, there'd be there'd be more as smaller banks, and by that uh they'd they'd be more uh more banks in the neighborhoods.
+Well, there'd be more smaller banks, and by that, they'd be more banks in the neighborhoods, large banks, not gigantic banks.

 Yeah.

-And you want you want the people who write the U.S. tax code, who run the health care system, who run Social Security, Medicare, Medicaid, uh and all that uh you want them to be in charge of how big banks ought to be.
+And you want the people who write the U.S. tax code, who run the health care system, who run Social Security, Medicare, Medicaid, and all that.

-Well, the that's up to the Congress, our our our That's what I'm saying.
+Well, that's up to the Congress.

-Our esteemed uh people which have an oath.
+Our esteemed people, which have an oath.

 They all swear this oath.

-Uh they they protect to protect the Constitution and uh went out the window a long time ago.
+Yeah, that went out the window a long time ago.

-Enemies foreign and domestic.
+All enemies, foreign and domestic.

-No, that's that they are doing that.
+They are doing that.

-I mean, they're coming after the tea parties, the domestic enemy.
+I mean, they're coming after the Tea Parties, the domestic enemy.

 No question.

-I got I got it one one.
+I got one.

 Let me tell you something.

-I uh I'm gonna be very honest here.
+I'm going to be very honest here.

 I do not understand accounting, the banking business.